Essay mill

 An essay mill (also term paper mill) is a business that allows customers to commission an original piece of writing on a particular topic so that they may commit academic fraud.
-Customers provide the company with specific information about the essay, including: a page length, a general topic, and a time frame with which to work.
-The customer is then charged a certain amount per page.
-The similar essay bank concept is a company from which students can purchase pre-written but less expensive essays on various topics, at higher risk of being caught.
+Customers provide the company with specific information about the essay, including number of pages, general topic, and a time frame to work within.
+The customer is charged a certain amount per page.
+A similar concept is the essay bank, a company from which students can purchase prewritten but less expensive essays on various topics, at higher risk of being caught.
 Both forms of business are under varying legal restraints in some jurisdictions.

 History

-The idea behind term paper mills can be dated back to the mid-nineteenth century in which "paper reservoirs" were located in the basements of fraternity houses.
-Otherwise known as "fraternity files," these essay banks were practices in which students shared term papers and submitted work that had been done by other students.
+The idea behind term paper mills can be dated back to the mid-nineteenth century, when "paper reservoirs" were located in the basements of fraternity houses.
+Otherwise known as "fraternity files," these were used by students who shared term papers and submitted work that had been done by other students.
 These essay banks inspired the commercialization of ghostwritten essay-writing practices.
-As early as the 1950s, advertisements circulating in college campuses described services that included ghostwritten work for dissertations, theses, and term papers.
+As early as the 1950s, advertisements circulating on college campuses described services that included ghostwritten work for dissertations, theses, and term papers.

-In conjunction with this practice, the changing attitudes of students in the 1960s and 1970s started to stray away from diligent and engaged course work because they saw an emphasis on the benefits of community involvement.
-A new focus on activities outside of the classroom took away from time to focus on class work, thus promoting these writing services throughout college campuses.
+In conjunction with this practice, the changing attitudes of students in the 1960s and 1970s started to stray away from diligent and engaged coursework because they saw an emphasis on the benefits of community involvement.
+A new focus on activities outside of the classroom took away from time to focus on classwork, thus promoting these writing services throughout college campuses.